TomBursch/kitchenowl/backend/CONTRIBUTING.md

 - Create a python environment `python3 -m venv venv`
 - Activate your python environment `source venv/bin/activate` (environment can be deactivated with `deactivate`)
 - Install dependencies `pip3 install -r requirements.txt`
-- Initialize/Upgrade the sqlite database with `flask db upgrade`
+- Initialize/Upgrade the SQLite database with `flask db upgrade`
+- Initialize/Upgrade requirements for the recipe scraper `python -c "import nltk; nltk.download('averaged_perceptron_tagger')"`
 - Run debug server with `python3 wsgi.py` or without debugging `flask run`
 - The backend should be reachable at `localhost:5000`